Aeroluna/LunaCoopMod/README.md

 Prevents situations where all your Wrathwalkers mega overkill one unit.
 Unsuprisingly makes Wrathwalkers significantly stronger against smaller units, especially with P1.

-- Buffed Alarak's Deadly Charge ability to hit cloaked units.

-Not sure why this was nerfed to not hit invisible units at some point.

 - Fixed an issue where Mothership using Aiur skin death ragdoll model instead of Tal'darim.
 - Changed Ascendant shadow trail model to be red.
 - Fixed an issue where Ascendant shadow trail model didn't scale with the Ascendant (noticeable with Power Overwhelming).